Chart Color Schemes

 Campbelltown is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Campbelltown's population has a high level of cultural diversity, with 43.8% born overseas and 44.8% speaking a language other than English at home.
-Christianity is the predominant religion in Campbelltown, comprising 48.5% of its population.
-The 'Other' religious category shows an overrepresentation in Campbelltown at 3.3%, compared to 2.8% across Greater Adelaide.
+Campbelltown has a high cultural diversity, with 43.8% of its population born overseas and 44.8% speaking a language other than English at home.
+Christianity is the predominant religion in Campbelltown, comprising 48.5% of the population.
+The most notable overrepresentation is seen in the 'Other' category, which makes up 3.3% of the population compared to 2.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity